-We are a specialty pharmaceutical company focused on developing pharmaceutical products using our proprietary Biochronomer polymer-based drug delivery technology.
-The Biochronomer technology consists of bioerodible polymers designed to release drugs over a defined period of time.
-Our primary focus is on our lead product candidate, APF530, which is being developed for the prevention of chemotherapy-induced nausea and vomiting (CINV).
-APF530 utilizes our Biochronomer technology and is a long-acting formulation of granisetron.
 In May 2009, we filed a New Drug Application (NDA) with the U.S. Food and Drug Administration (FDA) seeking approval for APF530.
 The FDA issued a Complete Response Letter for APF530 in March 2010.
 We have been working to address the issues raised by the FDA and met with the FDA in February and March 2011 to clarify the work needed to resubmit the NDA.
-Based on our discussions with the FDA and our assessment of the work remaining, we expect to resubmit the APF530 NDA in mid-2012.
-We are exploring plans to commercialize APF530 on our own or with a collaborative partner.
-If we pursue commercialization of APF530 without a partner, we anticipate seeking additional funding and resources that would be required to launch APF530.
+Based on our discussions with the FDA and our assessment of the work remaining, we plan to resubmit our NDA to the FDA in September 2012.